lab2019/01_actioncable-examples_basic/README.md

 You must have redis installed and running on the default port:6379 (or configure it in config/redis/cable.yml).

+### What/how/why is Redis?

+* Redis is an in-memory key-value store known for its flexibility, performance, and wide language support.

 ### Installing Redis
 ##### On Ubuntu 16.04